saumyaG04/modern-text-summarizer/README.md

 # Modern Text Summarizer

 This is a GUI-based text summarizer application built with `customtkinter` and powered by a pre-trained NLP model (BART) from Hugging Face's `transformers` library.
-It provides a modern, dark-themed interface where users can input text and receive a concise summary.
+It provides a modern interface where users can input text and receive a concise summary.
 The BART model is specifically fine-tuned for summarization, making this application effective for condensing long texts into shorter versions.

 ## Features
 - **Text Summarization using NLP**: Utilizes the BART transformer model, a powerful NLP model for generating high-quality text summaries.
-- **Modern GUI**: Built with `customtkinter`, providing a clean, dark-mode interface.
+- **Modern GUI**: Built with `customtkinter`, providing a clean interface.
 - **Single Executable**: Can be packaged as a standalone executable for easy distribution.

 ## How It Works